cozyplanes-development/Byte-World-Alpha/README.md

 Main Programmer(Idea and main code): Haxk20.

-Programmer(Helped with lot of code): Vu-Prox.
+Co-Programmer(Helped with lot of code): Vu Prox.